Perry Saturn: Personal life

-Satullo claims to have been involved in an April 2004 altercation with two men when he came to the aid of a woman they were in the process of raping behind a strip club.
+Satullo claims to have been involved in an April 2004 altercation with two men when he came to the aid of a woman they were raping behind a strip club.
 He reportedly fought the men and was shot with a .25 caliber handgun in the back of the neck and in the right shoulder, to which he originally thought he had received a punch, as a result of the scuffle.
-After being shot, Satullo became addicted to methamphetamine and was homeless for two and a half years.
 Satullo disappeared from public view and was not seen for several years, with his family and friends unaware of his whereabouts.
 Satullo re-emerged in 2010, having resolved his addiction.

 Satullo married Lisa Marie Kuhlemeier in June 2009.
 He had been married on three prior occasions.
 He has a teenage grandson that he looks after, in addition to an adult son and daughter.

 During an interview with Bill Apter in September 2016, Satullo revealed that he was dealing with a "traumatic brain injury" that limited his abilities.
 In November 2016, The Boston Globe reported that Satullo had joined a class action lawsuit against WWE, litigated by Konstantine Kyros, who has been involved in a number of other lawsuits against them, alleging that "he is suffering from multiple symptoms of repetitive traumatic brain injuries and is undergoing neurological care."
 US District judge Vanessa Lynne Bryant dismissed the lawsuit in late 2018.

+On May 24, 2026, Satullo started his YouTube channel, PerrySaturnOfficial, where he posts videos and interviews discussing his career in pro wrestling.
+The channel gained over 10,000 followers within the first month of launch.